youknowriad/dropit/README.md

 ## Features

-* One click image inserts from unsplash.com
+* One click image inserts from unsplash.com or Giphy.com
 * One click image uploads from unsplash.com
-* Search available photos
+* Search available photos/gifs
 * More sources to come...